ESGF/esgf-qc/README.md

 * **Data Plausibility:** Detecting outliers and ensuring values fall within expected ranges.
 * **General Checks:** Ensuring the overall structure, file integrity, and consistency between experiments.

-   For a detailed account of the QC checks identified during this review, we have compiled an inventory available in a Google Sheet.
+   For a detailed account of the QC checks, we have compiled an inventory available in a Google Sheet.
 This document includes the categories, severity levels, and tools associated with each check.
 You can access the full inventory via the following link: https://docs.google.com/spreadsheets/d/15LytNx3qE7mvuCpyFYAsGFFKqzmm1MH_BoApoqbmLQk/edit?gid=1295657304#gid=1295657304

 ## Contribution Guidelines